jerayan/flexrouter/README.md

 ## What is it?

-FlexRouter is a highly customizable Kontakt 5 Multiscript designed for managing and unifying keyswitches across instruments from many different developers.
+FlexRouter is a highly customizable Kontakt 5 Multiscript from [Jason Tackaberry](https://github.com/jtackaberry/flexrouter) designed for managing and unifying keyswitches across instruments from many different developers.

 ![](https://dominiksvoboda.com/wp-content/uploads/2021/07/dominiksvoboda.com-flexrouter3.png)